simpleweb/romulus-cli/README.md

-# ⚛️ generator-react-native
+# ⚛️ genny

-The aim of of this generator is to **provide structure** and a **set of patterns** to eliminate the time you would spend bootstrapping your own.
+`genny` is a tool designed to **provide structure** and a **set of patterns** for React Native applications.

+It’s should help eliminate the time you spend bootstrapping each project and give you consistency between your application builds.

 While this comes with some opinion, there’s no overarching framework on top of React Native; it’s purely a collection of commonly used modules and some sensible architecture to get you or your team off the ground.

 ## Installation